icambridge/iain.sexy/source/_drafts/2014-11-21-hack-types.markdown

 ## Overriding return type signature

 When you extend a class you are able to override the return type for methods you override.
-However the type you use must be a child type of the orignal type.
+However the new type must be compatible with the original type.
+So in other word the type must be a child type of the original type.

-So say you originally typed it `Foo`.
-You couldn't then change the type to `bool`.
+So say you originally typed it `Foo` you couldn't then change the type to `bool`.
 As that's not a compatable type of `Foo`.
 However if you created a child class of `Foo` called `Fooable` you would be able to use that as a type.
 So your code still actually follows the orignal return signature it's just more detailed.

-## Type Aliases